GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

 ## Creating the Data Model

-This section outlines the steps taken to build and refine the data model using the Power BI report developed in the initial phase:
+This section outlines the steps taken to build and refine the data model:

 1. **Model Configuration**:
    - Arranged tables in the MODEL view, placing lookup tables above data tables for clarity.